ORNL/cpp-proposals-pub/D1674/evolving-from-blas.md

 issues.
 In summary:

-1. The interface already permits specializing algorithms for `basic_mdspan` with compile-time dimensions.  `basic_mdarray` can also eliminate overhead and give convenient value semantics for tiny matrices and vectors.
+1. The interface already permits specializing algorithms for `basic_mdspan` with compile-time dimensions.  `basic_mdarray` (see D1684R0) can also eliminate overhead and give convenient value semantics for tiny matrices and vectors.

 2. Just like the existing C++ Standard Algorithms, an optional `ExecutionPolicy&&` argument can control parallelism policy,